About columns in your statistics table

 Invalid clicks / Invalid click rate

 These columns indicate the number and percentage of clicks that were classified as invalid and automatically filtered from your account.
 You aren't charged for these clicks, and they don't affect your account statistics.
-Learn more About invalid traffic.
+Learn more about Managing invalid traffic.

 This column is available on the "Campaigns" page only.